What the Blog?

 There are a ton of other blogs that I want to list here, but I've been holding on to this post for too long— so that's it.
 I just want to leave you with this: get outside your networks— try harder to discover new places on the Web outside of Facebook and Google.
 You won't be disappointed.

 If you liked this list, or want to see the rest of my picks for What the Blog?, checkout my bookmarks dump— look under 'Blogs (Independent)' and 'Blogs (Journals)'.
-Additionally, I've found Github actually has some lengthy lists for finding some exceptional blogs.
+Additionally, I've found GitHub actually has some lengthy lists for finding some exceptional blogs.
 Checkout these links: